tpgit/UnOfficialLeptDocs/vs2008/package-contents.rst

 `srcs.csv`
    Categorized list of files in the `src\\` folder.

-`jpeg-8b-vs2008.zip`
+`jpeg-8c-vs2008.zip`
    jpeg-8b Visual Studio 2008 Solution and Project file.

-`libtiff3.9.2-vs2008-makefiles-for-leptonica.zip`
+See :ref:`building-libjpeg` for more information.

+`libtiff3.9.4-vs2008-makefiles-for-leptonica.zip`
-   libtiff3.9.2 makefiles modified for use with |leptonlib|.
+   libtiff3.9.2 makefiles modified for use with |liblept|.
+See :ref:`building-libtiff` for more information.

 `giflib4.1.6.zip`
    giblib-4.1.6 Visual Studio 2008 Solution and Project file.
+See :ref:`building-giflib` for more information.

+`create_unnumbered_hardlinks.bat`
+   Batch file to create simplified library filenames using NTFS hardlinks.
+See :ref:`about-version-numbers` for more information.

+`remove_unnumbered_hardlinks.bat`
+   Batch file to remove simplified library filenames created by `create_unnumbered_hardlinks.bat`

 ..
    Local Variables: